MichaelStephan/breakingchanges/README.md

 * immature functional design.

 ### Bugs
 In general serious measures need to be taken to hinder bugs from entering any production environment in the first place; still, it will happen and those bugs need to be fixed quickly.
 The authors recommend to fix bugs, although by introducing breaking changes, as fast as possible.
-Ideally a bug is identified in the early stage when some customers are using a feature.
-This means that the customer base is still manageable and a team can get in direct contact to support the customer.
+Ideally a bug is identified in the early stage when only some customers are using a feature.
+This means that the customer base is still manageable and a team can get in direct contact to support the customer during the change process.

 ### Immature technical design

-Having very strict schemas Very strict schemas
+* Information hiding: what could be seen in YaaS so far is that the concept of information hiding was not always adhered to.
+Very often internal details of a service are leaking through its interface, making it espcially hard to change afterwards without negatively impacting the customer.
+Always ask youself if certain information needs to be available through your service's interface or not.

+* Schema strictness: don't design too strict schemas
+  * keep as many fields as possible optional
+  * don't constrain fields to certain patterns if not really required

 ### Immature functional design